yugabyte/yugabyte-db/docs/content/latest/explore/indexes-constraints/other-constraints.md

 ---
-title: Other Constraints
+title: Other constraints
-linkTitle: Other Constraints
+linkTitle: Other constraints
-description: Other Constraints in YSQL
+description: Other constraints in YSQL
 image: /images/section_icons/secure/create-roles.png
 menu:
   latest: